mcbloch/mcbloch.github.io/content/cv.md

 achievements:
   - name: Winner Cybersecurity Challenge Belgium (CSCBE)
     description:
-      The Cybersecurity Challenge Belgium is a national cybersecurity competition for students where teams of 4 are pitched against each other.
-      Students over the age of 18 are invited to solve as many challenges as possible, in a capture-the-flag like competition.
+      The Cybersecurity Challenge Belgium is a competition where teams of 4 students between ages 18 and 25 are pitched against each other to solve as many challenges as possible.
-      Every round, the highest-scoring teams make it to the next phase.
-The finals contain a business phase where you solve real cases in front of notable cybersecurity companies.
+      The finals contain a business round where you solve real cases in front of notable cybersecurity companies.
-      The winners of the finals get (among other prizes) a trip to DEFCON in Las Vegas.
+      The first team wins (among other prizes) a trip to DEFCON in Las Vegas.
       In 2022, my team "tetramonohedrons" won and got to take home the victory.
 ---
 SeeVee